Caresse Crosby: Post-war activity

-Caresse became politically active again and founded the organizations Women Against War and Citizens of the World, which embraced the concept of a "world community", which other activists such as Buckminster Fuller also supported.
-Caresse continued her work to establish a world citizen's center in Delphi, Greece, where in 1942 she bought a small house that overlooked the Grove of Apollo.
-In October 1952, she attempted to visit her property, but she was met by armed guards at Corfu as she got off the ferry from Brindisi.
+Crosby became politically active again and founded the organizations Women Against War and Citizens of the World, which embraced the concept of a "world community," something other activists such as Buckminster Fuller also supported.
+Crosby continued her work to establish a world citizen's center in Delphi, Greece, where in 1942 she bought a small house that overlooked the Grove of Apollo.
+In October 1952 she attempted to visit her property, but she was met by armed guards at Corfu as she got off the ferry from Brindisi.
 The police placed her under house arrest in the Corfu Palace Hotel, and after three days they told her she was not welcome in Greece and ordered her to leave.
 The American consul told her that the Greek government thought she was still "considered dangerous to the economy and politics of Greece."
-When her plan failed, she sought to create the "World Man Center" in Cyprus, which was to include a geodesic dome designed by Fuller.
-This effort, too, came to naught, and she continued to search for a center for her world citizen project.
+After this plan failed, she created the "World Man Center" in Cyprus, which was to include a geodesic dome designed by Fuller.
+However this effort, too, came to naught, and she continued to search for a center for her world citizen project.

-In 1953, Caresse wrote and published her autobiography, The Passionate Years.
-She wrote it mostly based on her personal recollection rather than a specific set of sources.
+In 1953, Crosby wrote and published her autobiography, The Passionate Years.
+She crafted it mostly based on her personal recollection rather than a specific set of sources.
 It contained "many amusing and intense anecdotes ... but precious little about what was going on with him [Harry] is revealed."

 Son's death

-In the winter of 1954–55, Caresse's son Billy Peabody was in charge of the Paris office for American Overseas Airlines.
+In the winter of 1954–55, Crosby's son Billy Peabody was in charge of the Paris office for American Overseas Airlines.
 He and his wife Josette had a small third-floor walk-up apartment on rue du Bac that they heated with a fireplace and a stove.
-On January 25, 1955, Billy died in his sleep of carbon monoxide poisoning, while Josette was found unconscious and revived.
-Caresse traveled to Paris for his funeral, between appearances at colleges where she talked about her life and the Black Sun Press.
+On January 25, 1955, Billy died in his sleep of carbon monoxide poisoning, while Josette was found unconscious and was able to be revived.
+Crosby traveled to Paris for his funeral, yet somehow making time for appearances at colleges where she gave talks about her life and the Black Sun Press.